darshanpandhi/darshanpandhi.github.io/README.md

 This README will guide you in formatting and having your Resume published online utilizing popular and current technical documentation tools like Markdown, a Markdown editor, GitHub Pages and Jekyll.

-While doing so, this README will also be teaching about Andrew Etter's key principles regarding current Technical Writing as mentioned in his book [_Modern Technical Writing_](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS/).
+While doing so, this README will also teach about Andrew Etter's key principles regarding current Technical Writing as mentioned in his book [_Modern Technical Writing_](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS/).

 ## Audience